ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ### Article (DeepSeek)
 ![The balance of two worlds](images/Screenshot%202026-08-22%20104136.png)

-Article: temperature dynamics — fluctuations as a reflection of system state We established that the number 36.6 is a balance point between the two worlds in the SKYNET-800 system, and that it also coincides with normal human body temperature and with a reference point in medical AI systems.
+Article: temperature dynamics — fluctuations as a reflection of system state.
+We established that the number 36.6 is a balance point between the two worlds in the SKYNET-800 system, and that it also coincides with normal human body temperature and with a reference point in medical AI systems.
 However, human body temperature is not absolutely constant – it fluctuates throughout the day under the influence of physical activity, emotional state, stress, inflammatory processes, and other factors.
 These fluctuations are not chaotic; they follow circadian rhythms, reflect the state of the nervous system, and serve as important diagnostic markers in medicine.

 Similarly, in the SKYNET-800 system, the balance coefficient of 36.6 should not be treated as a rigid constant, but rather as the centre of a dynamic range.
 Deviations upward or downward from 36.6 can signal different system states: overheating (excessive noise, hallucinations), overcooling (excessive rigidity, loss of sensitivity), or simply natural fluctuations linked to data quality and external events.